AmandaFernandes0701/Digital-Cash-Register-Implementation-Using-FSM-on-FPGA/README.md

 ## Overview
 This project implements a digital cash register system on an FPGA using finite state machines (FSM).
 It performs addition and subtraction operations, displays results on 7-segment displays, and records transactions in `.txt` files during simulations.
+For more detailed information, I have also provided a PDF report that explains the project in greater depth.
+You can find the report in the root directory of the project.

 ### Key Features:
 - **User Inputs**: